QT Theming on GTK Desktops

 qt5ct can be installed with

 sudo dnf install qt5ct.
 Once installed qt5ct will appear in your menu as "Qt5 Settings".
 The actual location will depend on your desktop but check under Settings or similar.
+There have been some issues reported installing qt5ct on Xfce and possibly other desktops.
+If qt5ct doesn't run after installation see below for the fix.

 When launched there are several tabs but the main tab is the first one, "Appearance".
 The style option shows a number of choices.
 Try the gtk option first.
 It will attempt to copy the GTK style theming and make the appearance of the Qt application resemble your selected GTK theme.